Dongli99/Dongli99/README.md

 # Current Activities

 - Looking for **CO-OP** opportunities.
-- Fully understand each course by going beyond classroom lectures in the new semester.
+- Developing comprehensive understanding of each courses.

 | Course                 | Activity                                       | Status                  |
 |------------------------|------------------------------------------------|-------------------------|